scanback/docs/articles-posts/might-of-nations.md

 # The Might of Nations

-With current geopolitical tensions in eastern Europe, around China, and in the middle east, it is interesting to see how the power of nations has changed and where we are now.
+With current geopolitical tensions, it is interesting to see how the might of nations has changed over time and where we are now.
+I use the concept of relative market share to show the trend.

 I focus on economic power instead of military power, because military power without economic power is not sustainable.